← All resources

 Agent-to-agent verification

 When one agent passes a location verdict, waypoint, delivery zone, geofence, or landing-zone result to another agent, the receiving agent needs provenance, integrity, and time context.
-A signed receipt lets the downstream agent verify what location result was returned before acting.
-Without the receipt, the downstream agent has to either trust unverifiable input or refuse the request.
+An operational evidence record lets the downstream agent verify what location result was returned before acting.
+Without the record, the downstream agent has to either trust unverifiable input or refuse the request.

 The practical baseline

 An agent or autonomous system that consumes location data should treat unsigned input the same way it would treat any other untrusted upstream signal: validate it, refuse it, or re-fetch it.
-A signed receipt removes that step, the agent can verify the input is authentic and act on it without re-querying.
+An operational evidence record removes that step, the agent can verify the input is authentic and act on it without re-querying.

 That's the difference between a connected system that acts on assertions and a connected system that acts on verifiable evidence.